-- There are, however, important limitations to the estimates given in Table 21.
-The concentrations used were based upon the maximum permitted limits in 1994. - Air Dispersion Modeling Summary Sheets suggest that the potential arsenic and benzene emissions are currently less than the potential emissions of these pollutants in 1994.
-The - calculations for the results in this table assumed a 70-year exposure to the concentrations given.
-However, a later reference showed no Standard No. 8 pollutants above the CREG (Hunter 2005). - As discussed previously, the Air Dispersion Modeling Summary Sheets indicate the potential emissions of tetrachloroethylene and trichloroethylene have increased since 1994.
-Similarly, the - Air Dispersion Modeling Summary Sheets indicate the levels of chloroform could potentially have increased since 1994.
-The maximum 24-hour concentration of chloroform based on the - 2158 1994 emissions was $1.11 \,\mu\text{g/m}^3$, but the maximum level in the Air Dispersion Modeling Summary Sheets is $89.812 \,\mu\text{g/m}^3$ (Stewart 1997, SCDHEC 2006d). - The most current results of modeling completed by SRS, as a part of their Title V renewal, shows 24-hour averages above the CREGs for PCE, TCE, and chloroform as well as other - 2162 chemicals.
-If SCDHEC guidelines are used to convert the 24-hour concentrations of PCE, TCE, and chloroform to annual averages, the resulting levels would show potential cancer risks greater - 2164 than 1 x 10-4 for these three chemicals.
-Although the levels for PCE and TCE listed in the Air Dispersion Modeling Summary Sheets are based on very conservative assumptions as discussed - 2166 previously, no sampling or modeling results after 2003 exist to establish the actual levels of PCE and TCE at the site boundary. - However, the USEPA's 2005 National-scale Air Toxics Assessment (2005 NATA) estimates the cancer risk for Aiken, Allendale, and Barnwell counties: 4.8 x 10-5, 3.5 x 10-5, and 3.7 x 10-5, - respectively (USEPA 2011h).
-The 2005 NATA also estimated the state-wide cancer risk as 4.2 x 10-5.
-Overall, these results suggest there are no apparent increased cancer risks from living in - Aiken, Allendale, or Barnwell Counties, but the 2005 NATA estimates should not be used to estimate the risk for specific individuals or at specific locations (i.e., "hotspots") (USEPA 2011f, - 2174 2011g).
+There are, however, important limitations to the estimates given in Table 21.
+The concentrations used were based upon the maximum permitted limits in 1994.

+Air Dispersion Modeling Summary Sheets suggest that the potential arsenic and benzene emissions are currently less than the potential emissions of these pollutants in 1994.
+The calculations for the results in this table assumed a 70-year exposure to the concentrations given.
+However, a later reference showed no Standard No. 8 pollutants above the CREG (Hunter 2005).

+Air Dispersion Modeling Summary Sheets also indicate that the emissions of PCE and TCE have potentially increased since 1994.
+Similarly, Air Dispersion Modeling Summary Sheets indicate levels of chloroform potentially have increased since 1994.
+The maximum 24-hour concentration of chloroform based on the 1994 emissions was $1.11 \,\mu\text{g/m}^3$ , but the maximum level in the Air Dispersion Modeling Summary Sheets is 89.812 $\mu\text{g/m}^3$ (Stewart 1997, SCDHEC 2006d).

+The most current results of SRS modeling, completed as a part of their Title V renewal, shows 24-hour averages above the CREGs for PCE, TCE, and chloroform as well as other chemicals.
+If SCDHEC guidelines are used to convert the 24-hour concentrations of PCE, TCE, and chloroform to annual averages, the resulting levels would show potential cancer risks greater than $1 \times 10^{-4}$ for these three chemicals.
+Although the PCE and TCE levels listed in the Air Dispersion Modeling Summary Sheets are based on very conservative assumptions, no sampling or modeling results after 2003 exist to establish the actual levels at the site boundary.

+However, USEPA's 2005 National-scale Air Toxics Assessment (2005 NATA) estimates the cancer risk for Aiken, Allendale, and Barnwell counties as $4.8 \times 10^{-5}$ , $3.5 \times 10^{-5}$ , and $3.7 \times 10^{-5}$ , respectively (USEPA 2011h).
+It also estimates the state-wide cancer risk as $4.2 \times 10^{-5}$ .
+Overall, these results suggest there are no apparent increased cancer risks from living in Aiken, Allendale, or Barnwell Counties, but the 2005 NATA estimates should not be used to estimate the risk for specific individuals or at specific locations (i.e., "hotspots") (USEPA 2011f, 2011g).